23 Cloud microphysics

 \[ \begin{align} Q_{a,g,s} &= E_{g,s}\rho_i'\pi^2n_{0,g}n_{0,s}\left|v_g - v_s\right|\left(\frac{1}{2\lambda_g^3\lambda_s^4} + \frac{2}{\lambda_g^2\lambda_s^5} + \frac{5}{\lambda_g\lambda_s^6}\right). \end{align} \]

-The following approach is chosen for collision efficiency [6]:
+The following ansatz is chosen for the collision efficiency [6]:

 \[ \begin{align} Q_{a,g,r} &= E_{g,r}\rho_l'\pi^2n_{0,g}n_{0,r}\left|v_g - v_r\right|\left(\frac{1}{2\lambda_g^3\lambda_r^4} + \frac{2}{\lambda_g^2\lambda_r^5} + \frac{5}{\lambda_g\lambda_r^6}\right).\tag{23.152}\label{eq:q_agr} \end{align} \]

-For the accretion of liquid cloud water through sleet, analogous to Eq.
+For the accretion of liquid cloud water by graupel, one obtains analogously to Eq.
 (23.138)

 \[ \begin{align} Q_{a,g,l} = E_{g,l}\frac{n_{0,g}\pi\rho_l}{\lambda_g^{7/2}}\sqrt{\frac{\rho_l'g}{12\rho_h'c_w}}\Gamma\left(\frac{7}{2}\right).\tag{23.153}\label{eq:q_agl} \end{align} \]

-The collision efficiency $E_{g,l}$ is set at $1$ [6]. $Q_{a,g,l}$ is accompanied by a phase transition heat flux density at $T
+The collision efficiency $E_{g,l}$ is set to $1$ [6]. $Q_{a,g,l}$ is accompanied by a phase transition heat flux density at $T<T_0$, since a phase transition from liquid to solid then takes place.

-Analogous to Eq.
-(23.139) is obtained for the accretion of cloud ice by sleet
+Analogously to Eq.
+(23.139), one obtains for the accretion of cloud ice by graupel

 \[ \begin{align} Q_{a,g,i} &= E_{g,i}\frac{n_{0,g}\pi\rho_i}{\lambda_g^{7/2}}\sqrt{\frac{\rho_i'g}{12\rho_h'c_w}}\Gamma\left(\frac{7}{2}\right).\tag{23.154}\label{eq:q_agi} \end{align} \]

-For the collision efficiency $E_{g,i}$ the following approach is made [6]:
+For the collision efficiency $E_{g,i}$, the following ansatz is made [6]:

 23.4 Phase transitions of precipitation